 A majority of the members of the Audit Committee are "independent" as such term is defined in National Instrument 52-110 - Audit Committees ("NI 52-110").
+Mr. Sood is an executive officer of the Corporation and is not considered to be independent under NI 52-110.
 The Corporation is of the opinion that all three members of the Audit Committee are "financially literate" as such term is defined in NI 52-110.